skx/sos/README.md

 Quick Start
 -----------

-In an ideal deployment at least two servers would be used:
+In an ideal deployment at least two hosts would be used:

-* One server would run the `sos-server`, which allows uploads to be made, and later retrieved.
+* One host would run the `sos-server`, which allows uploads to be made, and later retrieved.
-* Each of the two servers would run a `blob-server`, allowing an object to be replicated upon both hosts.
+* Each of the two hosts would also run a `blob-server`, allowing any uploaded objects to be replicated.

-We can simulate this upon a single host though, for the purposes of testing.
+We can simulate this upon a single host though for the purposes of testing.
 You'll just need to make sure you have four terminals open to run the appropriate daemons.

 First of all you'll want to launch a pair of blob-servers: